We Now Know What Ned Stark Whispered Before He Was Killed On 'GOT' & It Only Took 7 Years

 As for Ned Stark maybe having some sort of cameo in the final season, Bean gets these questions every year and fields them graceful.
 When asked if the showrunners ever said there was a chance to come back he demurs: "No, they’ve never said that."

-With only six episodes to wrap up the story, it's not like there's a lot of room anyway.
-Game of Thrones' final season will mosey over to HBO whenever it feels like doing so in 2019.
+With only six episodes to wrap up the story, it's not like there's a lot of room, anyway.
+Game of Thrones' final season will premiere on HBO in 2019.